-Everything about Domaine La Boutiniere Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine La Boutiniere Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine La Boutiniere Vineyards, Wines, Winemaking

-Domaine la Boutiniere produces two red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Domaine la Boutiniere produces 2 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.

 Domaine La Boutiniere Tradition is made from a blend of 70% Grenache, 15% Syrah, 10% Mourvedre and 5% Syrah.
 Minor portions of other varietals are also included as they are part of the field blend.
-The wine is aged in old foudres for 12 months before bottling.
+The terroir is rocks, stones, sand and clay soil.
+The wine is aged in old foudres, demi-muids and tank for 12 months before bottling.
 On average, the production is close to 1,400 cases per year.

 Domaine La Boutiniere Chateauneuf du Pape Blanc is made from a blend of 70% Clairette, 10% Grenache Blanc, 10% Roussanne and 10% Bourboulenc.
 The wine is aged for 6 months in 90% stainless steel tanks and 10% new, French oak barrels.

-Serving and Decanting Domaine La Boutinere with Wine, Food, Pairing Tips
+Serving Domaine La Boutinere with Wine, Food, Pairing Tips

 The white wine of Domaine la Boutinere is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.